Homepage

 Spain sends 36 tons of humanitarian aid to Cuba for the victims of Hurricane Melissa

-Cáritas Santa Clara gathers donations for those affected by Hurricane Melissa
+Cáritas Santa Clara collects donations for those affected by Hurricane Melissa

-Bicitaxis from Las Tunas help evacuate victims from Granma following floods
+Bicitaxis in Las Tunas help evacuate those affected by the floods in Granma

-Blackouts in Cuba: The UNE reports over 1,000 MW of deficit with the east still in the dark
+Blackouts in Cuba: The UNE reports a deficit of over 1,000 MW with the east still in the dark

 Rescue operations continue in Guamo, Granma: Another 135 people evacuated